Last updated on May 22nd, 2023 at 10:50 am

-- Also, nerve tonics and blood purifiers are made from the petals by mixing them with honey.
+- Also, by mixing them with honey, nerve tonics, and blood purifiers are made from the petals.

 - Oil extracted from the seeds is rich in Vitamin E. The oil is often used for treating skin conditions, wrinkles, burns, and other scars.

 - This wild rose was one of the favorites of Queen Elizabeth I of England and was cultivated in England even before 1551.
 Queen Elizabeth I adopted the ‘Eglantine,’ or the sweet briar rose, to symbolize royalty and purity.

 - In the olden days, the thorny shrubs were planted mainly as hedging plants in England and Scotland.
 That has also earned sweet briar rose the name of Scottish hedge-rose.